cji/floor34/README.md

 Overview:
 ---------
-floor34 is built on Node.js [1] with the expressjs [2] and jade [3] modules.
+floor34 is built on Node.js [1] with the expressjs [2] and jade [3] modules (which you'll need to install if you're cloning this).
 An HTTP service is setup listening on 8080/tcp, with a very simple layout.
 In the WOOL series the IT Department is pretty sketchy, and has a secret access hatch to a "35th" floor of the silo, which our challenger will need to gain access to.